I Wanna Be with You (album)

 I Wanna Be with You is the reissue of American singer Mandy Moore's debut studio album, So Real (1999).
-It was released in May 2000 through Epic Records, five months after the release of its parent album.
+It was released on May 5, 2000, through Epic Records, five months after the release of its parent album.
 Internationally, I Wanna Be with You was released as Moore's debut album as opposed to So Real.
-The album has sold over 805,000 copies in the United States.
+Upon its release, I Wanna Be with You garnered mixed reviews from music critics, with many deeming it an improvement over its predecessor So Real while also criticizing the album for containing previously released material.
+The album has sold over 805,000 copies in the United States and was certified gold.